 Setting the scene

-This is the first of three articles in which we’ll be taking a look at branding, offering a first-hand perspective on what it means to create a successful, meaningful and engaging brand in our increasingly digital world.
+This is the first of three articles in which I look at branding, offering a first-hand perspective on what it means to create a successful, meaningful and engaging brand in our increasingly digital world.

-We’ll start by looking at what branding truly means (and conversely what it doesn’t).
-From there, we’ll move on to look at the impact digital is having on our relationships with brands and what this means for both creating and sustaining a successful brand presence today.
+We start by looking at what branding truly means (and conversely what it doesn’t).
+From there, we move on to look at the impact digital is having on our relationships with brands and what this means for both creating and sustaining a successful brand presence today.

 To guide us on our way, over the course of three articles we’ll put forward a new model for branding which we believe is reflective of the modern reality of branding.
 Then, with these more theoretical constructs in place, we’ll venture on to look at this approach from a very practical and first-hand perspective.

 We’ll do this by sharing some of our branding methodologies for those of you may interested to discover more in due course.

 So, let’s get started by setting some basic context for our branding thinking and approaches.

 What we mean by branding (and what we don’t)

 Setting appropriate expectations around what we mean by brand constitutes a valuable starting point.
 It will help to dispel any misconceptions around what branding means, whilst building a clear picture of the areas branding will need to encompass.